Tax Dispute Resolution in Bahrain

 What is this right?

-• Reconsideration request: You can ask the NBR to reconsider its decision within 30 days of receiving the assessment.
-The NBR must respond within 60 days.
+• Step 1 — Reconsideration: Ask the NBR to reconsider its decision within 30 days of receiving the assessment notice.
+The NBR must respond within 60 days with a reasoned decision.

-• Tax Disputes Resolution Committee: If the reconsideration is unsatisfactory, you can escalate to the Tax Disputes Resolution Committee, an independent body that reviews tax disputes.
+• Step 2 — Tax Disputes Resolution Committee: If the reconsideration is unsatisfactory, escalate within 30 days to the independent Tax Disputes Resolution Committee.
+This committee reviews the case afresh and issues a binding decision.

-• Court appeal: Decisions of the Committee can be further appealed to the civil courts.
+• Step 3 — Court appeal: Committee decisions can be further appealed to the civil courts for final judicial review.

 When does it apply?

-• You have received a tax assessment you disagree with.
+• You received a tax assessment you disagree with.

 • The NBR has denied a refund claim you believe is valid.

-• You have been penalised and believe the penalty is unjustified.
+• You have been penalised and believe the penalty is unjustified or disproportionate.

-• File a reconsideration request with the NBR within 30 days — include all supporting evidence.
+• File a reconsideration request with the NBR within 30 days — include all supporting evidence, calculations, and legal arguments.

-• If unsuccessful, escalate to the Tax Disputes Resolution Committee within the allowed timeframe.
+• If the reconsideration fails, escalate to the Tax Disputes Resolution Committee within the allowed timeframe.

-• Pay the disputed amount if required to avoid additional penalties while the dispute is resolved.
+• Pay the disputed amount if required — this avoids additional penalties accumulating while you pursue the dispute.

 What should you NOT do?

-• Do not miss the 30-day deadline for requesting reconsideration — late submissions are typically rejected.
+• Do not miss the 30-day deadline for requesting reconsideration — late submissions are almost always rejected, making the assessment final.

-• Do not ignore the assessment — unpaid tax attracts interest and penalties that accumulate.
+• Do not ignore the assessment hoping it will go away — unpaid tax attracts 5% penalties plus additional administrative action.

-• Do not file without professional advice — tax dispute procedures are technical and evidence-driven.
+• Do not file without professional advice — tax dispute procedures are technical, and poorly prepared submissions weaken your position at every subsequent stage.

 You came here to know your rights — help someone else know theirs.